Medicinal Benefits of Black Cohosh

 Black Cohosh is an herb that grows primarily in North America.
 Belonging to the buttercup family, it is also known as bugwort or black snakeroot.
 It has been used for centuries by Native Americans, who treasured it for its analgesic, anti-inflammatory, and sedative properties.
 It was used to treat sore throat, fever, kidney problems, and gynecological issues such as menstrual cramps and irregular periods.

 More recently, black cohosh has been shown in studies to help treat the symptoms of menopause.
 Traditional treatment for menopause generally includes estrogen replacement therapy, which carries an increased risk of heart attack, stroke, and breast cancer.
 Black cohosh seems to have none of these potentially severe risks when taken in regular doses, so many women opt for this alternative supplement to treat their menopausal symptoms.

-The side effects of black cohosh can include headache and nausea, or indigestion.
+Black cohosh's side effects can include headache, nausea, or indigestion.
 In more significant than average doses, low blood pressure can occur.
 Those with liver disease should not take this herbal supplement.